synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **selectionRemoved**: [`SelectionRemovedEvent`](/docs/api/types/selectionremovedevent/)

-Event emitted when selected elements are deleted from the diagram This event fires when the user deletes nodes and edges
+Event emitted when selected elements are deleted from the diagram.

+This event fires when the user deletes nodes and edges using the delete key, or programmatically through the diagram service.

 ***